Paturages/derpament/README.md

 Order them by prefixing them by a number (e.g `01.sv1.osu`).

 This will compute useful information about the provided maps and save it as JSON in `generated/maps`.

+## License

+This is MIT so if you wanna fork this and use it for your own tournaments and host your own GitHub Pages, it's free real estate.